How to register a trademark in the UK?

 The national trademark registration process in the UK takes about four months and has five steps, namely:

 - Application via TM3 or eTM3 Form

 - Assessment of formal requirements, absolute grounds and classification

 - Opposition period of 2 months

-- Registration of brand
+- Registration of trademark